beetbox/beets/docs/plugins/embedart.rst

 Available options:

-- ``auto`` option lets you disable automatic album art embedding when set to ``no``.
+- ``auto``: lets you disable automatic album art embedding when set to ``no``.
   Default: ``true``
 - ``compare_threshold``: how similar must candidate art be regarding to